-At 8:35am, the morning bell signals the start of the school day.
-Students are encouraged to arrive at school after 8:15 am.
+At 8:35 am, the morning bell signals the start of the school day.
+Students are encouraged to arrive at school after 8:15 am and are required to sit with their peers in year level cohorts.

 Break 1 & 2: